peyo/otio/README.md

 ## Features

 - **Emotion Tracking**: Users can log their emotions, categorized by type (e.g., Happy, Sad, Anxious) and intensity.
-This data is stored securely in Firebase Realtime Database.
+This data is securely stored in Firebase Realtime Database.
 - **AI-Powered Insights**: The app generates personalized insights using OpenAI's GPT model, providing users with meaningful feedback about their emotional patterns.
+- **Breathing Techniques**: Includes guided breathing exercises, such as box breathing, to help users manage stress and anxiety.
+Each exercise is paired with an instructional intro and a calming animation to guide the practice effectively.
-- **Soundscapes for Focus and Calm**: The app includes carefully curated soundscapes designed to help users focus or relax.
-These include oscillator-generated tones for mental clarity and grounding, as well as a serene sound recording from Rancheria Falls, Yosemite, bringing nature's tranquility to your fingertips.
+- **Soundscapes**: The app features carefully curated soundscapes, including:
+  - Oscillator-generated tones for mental clarity and grounding.
+  - A serene sound recording from Rancheria Falls, Yosemite, bringing nature's tranquility to your fingertips.
-- **User Interface**: The app features a clean and intuitive interface built with SwiftUI, allowing users to easily input their emotions and view insights.

 ## Technology Stack